sheabunge/bp-security-check/README.md

 3. If you want to use the more secure reCAPTCHA mode, you will need to [register your site with Google](https://www.google.com/recaptcha/admin) and enter the site and secret keys.
 Otherwise, choose the 'legacy math method' to turn on security checks.

 ## Changelog

+### 2.1.0
+* Fixed: Don't strip special characters from input fields
+* Added: Load reCAPTCHA in the same language WordPress is in
+* Fixed: Translations not loading

 ### 2.0.0
 * Converted code to class-based OOP format with namespaces